varlardohaeris/emacs-archives/melpa/vc-hgcmd-readme.txt

 - Predefined commit message
-While committing merge changes commit message will be set to 'merged <branch>' if different branch was merged or to 'merged <node>'
+While committing merge changes commit message will be set to 'merged <branch>' if different branch was merged or to 'merged <node>'.

+Additionally predefined commit message passed to custom function `vc-hgcmd-log-edit-message-function' so one can change it.
+For example, to include current task in commit message:

+    (defun my/hg-commit-message (original-message)
+      (if org-clock-current-task
+          (concat org-clock-current-task " " original-message)
+        original-message))

+    (custom-set-variables
+     '(vc-hgcmd-log-edit-message-function 'my/hg-commit-message))